pandeyg2106/bdd_test_case/README.md

     6. def is_folder_selected(folder_name):

 This method will take the _folder_name_ as a parameter and returns a boolean value for if the folder is selected or not.

+Global variables added in the `step.py`
+---

+The following global list variables are added in `step.py` to assist in testing.

+    1. SELECTED_DOCUMENTS as a List
+This list will save the names of all the _selected_ documents in the current view.

+    2. SELECTED_FOLDERS as a List
+This list will save the names of all the _selected_ folders in the current view.

+    3. ALL_VISIBLE_DOCUMENTS as a List
+This list will save the names of all the _visible_ documents in the current view.

+    4. ALL_VISIBLE_FOLDERS as a List
+This list will save the names of all the _visible_ folders in the current view.

 A bug I found while writing the tests
 ---